aabdurrouf/piXedfit/README.md

    This module is capable of performing pixel binning, which is a process of combining neighboring pixels to achieve certain S/N thresholds.
    The pixel binning scheme takes into account the similarity of SED shape among the pixels that are going to be binned together.
 This way important spatial information from the pixel scale can be expected to be preserved.
-The S/N threshold can be set to each band, not limited to a particular band.
+The S/N threshold can be set to all bands, not limited to a particular band.

 *  `piXedfit_model`: **generating model SEDs**